UjjwalShres/Media-Importer-Plugin/README.md

 2. Extract all src attributes from <img> tags
 3. Strip out resized versions (-300x300, -768x1024, etc.) to get the base/original filename
 4. Register only those original files if they exist in /uploads/ and aren’t yet in Media Library

+How to use or install it?

+- Download the "media-importer.php" file
+- Upload the file to your plugins folder
+- Install and activate

+# Navigate the plugin options
+- Go to tools section in "your-ste.com/wp-admin"
+- Click on "Media Importer" option
+- Click on "Run import" to import images to your media library